usertomlin/EnglishTextCompressor/README.md

 #### Example

-After including the jar file 'EnTextCompressor-1.1.jar' to build path, it can be used to compress English texts.
+After including the jar file 'EnTextCompressor-1.1.jar' (in the lib folder) to build path, it can be used to compress English texts.

 ```{r compress}